Bullaren

 Bullarebygden is the name of the area surrounding three connected lakes in Bohuslän in the southwestern part of Sweden.
 Another commonly used name for the same area is Bullaren.

+Lay out

 The landscape is a mixture of forests and meadows.
-Less than 2,000 people populate the rural area and by tradition farming is still common.
+Less than 2,000 people populate the rural area and by tradition, farming is still common.
+Both the national highway Enningdal River run through Bullaren.
 Moose hunting and fishing are popular activities, both by people living there and by visitors.

+Bullingrutten

 Bullaren is known for the annual bicycle race called "Bullingrutten" which is much like a huge feast for the locals, since no one is actually trying to win the actual race.
-The race takes the competitors around the center lake, while the nature at the same time brings beautiful views.
-Other events that take place is the annual market, as well as a live show made by "Bullingen Jär´et igen" at the local rustic site.
+The race takes the competitors around the center lake, while nature brings beautiful views.
+Other events that take place are the annual market, as well as a live show made by "Bullingen Jär´et igen" at the local rustic site.